AudreyLL88/Electric_LadyLand_Silver/README.md

 * I almost cried of happiness.
 * Then I added a list in the card-body and everything broke down in lenght because it was too much text.
 * So I decided to go for a small paragraph of text and it looked a 100% times better.
 To me the cards are still a bit long and this is something I will work more on in the future.

-**Navigation Bar**
-* Nav section didnt have a heading, got flagged by html validator.
-* Changed section tag for div, and got the same results, so I completely removed the div and let the navbar breath by itself, which seems fine.

-**Call to action buttons**
-* Originally started with a "button" then realized that i needed a "a" instead but left the type="submit" in it.
-* HTML validator strongly disagreed so I removed it.

-**Google Fonts syntax link**
-* I had taken my fonts as a family pair and HTML validator didn't like that at all.
-* I went on google fonts and selected the fonts and their weight manually then added that link and it worked.

 **Overflow**
 * After deploying my website and submitting it for peer-review on Slack another student picked on my website having a bit of overflow on mobile.